Kasımpaşa, Beyoğlu

 Kasımpaşa quarter of the Beyoğlu district in Istanbul, along the northern shoreline of the Golden Horn, with the buildings of the Ottoman Ministry of the Navy (right) and the Ottoman Naval Hospital (center), which are currently used by the Turkish Navy.

 Kasımpaşa (/tr/) is a working-class neighbourhood on the northern shore of the Golden Horn within the Beyoğlu district of Istanbul, Turkey, on the European side of the city.
 Once best known for its naval bases and shipyards, it is a rapidly evolving area, likely to be greatly changed by the Haliçport-Tersane Istanbul projects taking shape along its shoreline in 2022.

 Ottoman Ministry of the Navy (Bahriye Nezareti) in the Kasımpaşa quarter is currently the headquarters of the Northern Sea Area Command (Kuzey Deniz Saha Komutanlığı) of the Turkish Navy.

 Kasımpaşa in the late 19th century.

 Adjoining areas include Piyalepaşa, Hasköy and Şişhane to which it is connected by a Metro tunnel.
-Also nearby are Dolapdere and Kurtulüs which was founded, as Tatavla, by Greek from Chios who chose to leave their homes in Kasımpaşa for higher ground after their church was turned into a mosque.
+Also nearby are Dolapdere and Kurtuluş which was founded, as Tatavla, by Greek from Chios who chose to leave their homes in Kasımpaşa for higher ground after their church was turned into a mosque.
 The Golden Horn ferry stops at Kasımpaşa connecting it with Üsküdar, Karaköy, Fener, Balat, Ayvansaray, Eyüp and Sütlüce.

 Kasımpaşa is the lowest valued property on the Istanbul Monopoly board game.